joelcrouch/ReactProjectBlog/src/posts/fiveOhCrown.md

 It’s easy to write these goals on paper, but the reality is messier:

-- **50K trail:** It’s not just about distance — it’s hills, uneven terrain, and hours on your feet.
+- **50K trail:** It’s not just about distance.
+It’s hills, uneven terrain, and hours on your feet.
 Training is slow, steady, and sometimes painfully boring (hello, Zone 2).

 - **Sub-5:00 mile:** Short, fast, and unforgiving.
 Speed workouts push you into discomfort you didn’t know existed, and bad days can feel discouraging.
+Here's a tip: if you don't want to have a bad interval workout, skip the interval workout.

 - **50 batches of cookies:** Sounds trivial… until you realize eating that many cookies responsibly is its own ultra challenge, and baking 50 times in a year requires planning, energy, and a little obsession.

 Some days, I want to run another Zone 2 workout.
 Yep.
 Running with my heart rate under 140 bpm is 'super exciting.'
 Okay, it does have its grand moments — when your playlist hits just right with your mood, the weather is perfect, or the book you’re listening to gets to a really scintillating part about 'failover,' and you think, "Wow, that is a really cool idea.
 Who thought that up?"
 Well, anybody could, dingdong.